coolwonny/Project-Catalogue/Projects (DataCamp).md

 <a id='23'></a>
-- [Do Left-handed People Really Die Young](https://github.com/iDataist/Do-Left-handed-People-Really-Die-Young)

-  <p>Barack Obama is left-handed.
+- [Do Left-handed People Really Die Young](https://github.com/iDataist/Do-Left-handed-People-Really-Die-Young) Barack Obama is left-handed.
 So are Bill Gates and Oprah Winfrey; so were Babe Ruth and Marie Curie.
 A <a href="https://www.nejm.org/doi/full/10.1056/NEJM199104043241418">1991 study</a> reported that left-handed people die on average nine years earlier than right-handed people.
 Nine years!
-Could this really be true? </p>
+Could this really be true?

 This project explored this phenomenon using age distribution data to see if we can reproduce a difference in average age at death purely from the changing rates of left-handedness over time, refuting the claim of early death for left-handers.
 It used <code>pandas</code> and Bayesian statistics to analyze the probability of being a certain age at death given that you are reported as left-handed or right-handed.

 <a id='8'></a>
 - [Dr. Semmelweis and the Discovery of Handwashing](https://github.com/iDataist/Dr.-Semmelweis-and-the-Discovery-of-Handwashing):